Narimanz/Traffic-sign-classifier/README.md

 #### Images generator
-In order to tackle the problem of umbalanced data set, i've set 2000 as a fixed number of examples for each class.
+In order to tackle the problem of umbalanced data set, I've set 2000 as a fixed number of examples for each class.
 For that, i have used some techniques and geometric transformations, thanks to OpenCV2, such as translation, rotation and affine transformation.

 ```python
 for class_n in range(n_classes):